DavidDock/cheers-to-beers/TESTING.md

 The search function works within all or filtered posts, you can successfully search by title, type or user.

 Current features created for user story:
-- Search bar on posts page with querey feature
+- Search bar on posts page with query feature

 ### Infinite scroll
-As a user I can continue srolling posts as they autoload to imporve user experience.
+As a user I can continue scrolling posts as they auto load to improve user experience.

 #### Acceptance Criteria
 See posts loading when scrolling down